Data Products

 - Data Product Name: The name of the product.

-- Status: The aggregated health status of the product.
+- Status: Health status of the product base on incidents

 - Number of Assets: The count of assets included in the product.